krzemienski/awesome-from-stars/README.md

 * [google/auto](https://github.com/google/auto): A collection of source code generators for Java.
 * [majamee/auto-dash-hls](https://github.com/majamee/auto-dash-hls): Automated toolchain for generating DASH/ HLS compatible files from all videos inside a root folder
 * [zqhhh/auto-install-software](https://github.com/zqhhh/auto-install-software): One-click installation of common software
-* [withfig/autocomplete](https://github.com/withfig/autocomplete): Fig adds autocomplete to your terminal.
+* [withfig/autocomplete](https://github.com/withfig/autocomplete): IDE-style autocomplete for your existing terminal & shell
 * [sunhailin-Leo/AutoConfigShellScript](https://github.com/sunhailin-Leo/AutoConfigShellScript): Automatically compile and configure ffmpeg, Python 3.7.2(default), PyAV, OpenCV, Keras, Tensorflow(CPU Mode) and other relative environment.
 * [cbbrowne/autodoc](https://github.com/cbbrowne/autodoc): PostgreSQL Autodoc - dumps a Postgres schema in several useful documentary forms
 * [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture): AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
 Its primary goal is to allow developers to focus on what is being tested rather than how to setup the test scenario, by making it easier to create object graphs containing test data.